Salem (Bible)

-The name refers to the royal city of Melchizedek and is traditionally identified with Jerusalem.
-It is also mentioned in Hebrews 7.
 The deuterocanonical Book of Judith mentions the "valley of Salem".

 Possibly a different place is mentioned in Genesis 33:18: "And Jacob came to Shalem, a city of Shechem, which is in the land of Canaan, when he came from Padanaram; and pitched his tent before the city."
 The town of Salim corresponds to that location.
 It is also mentioned in the Gospel of John 3:23: "And John also was baptizing in Aenon near to Saleím [Σαλείμ], because there was much water there: and they came, and were baptized."

 Various towns have been named after Biblical Salem.